shibakek2/discord-spotify-tracker/README.md

-# Spotify Discord Bot
+# Spotify Discord webhook

-This Python script allows you to create a Discord bot that sends updates about the currently playing track on Spotify to a specified Discord channel.
+This Python script allows you to create a Discord webhook that sends updates about the currently playing track on Spotify to a specified Discord channel.

 ## Setup
 1. Install the required libraries by running: